Palma de Mallorca

 Alferes Cerda 7, Son Armadans, Palma.
 Tel 971 281 200.

 Open all day.
 Excellent buffet with wide choice in pleasant surroundings at reasonable price.
 About 1.5 km from city center.
-We like the extensive choice of well-presented dishes and the chef available cook any meat that you select.
+We like the extensive choice of well-presented dishes and the chef available to cook any meat that you select.

 Made in China